PhilterPaper/Perl-PDF-Builder/README.md

 ## Obtaining the Package

-The installable Perl package may be obtained from "https://www.cpan.org", as PDF::Builder.
+The installable Perl package may be obtained from "https://metacpan.org/pod/PDF::Builder", or via a CPAN installer package.
 If you install this product, only the run-time modules will be installed.
 Download the full `.tar.gz` file and unpack it (hint: on Windows, **7-Zip File Manager** is an excellent tool) to get utilities, test buckets, example usage, etc.